-Wolves can successfully occupy a wide range of habitats provided adequate prey exists (Mech 2017).
+Wolves can successfully occupy a wide range of habitats provided adequate prey exists (Mech 2017, pp. 312-315).
 Wolves in the Western United States rely on habitats containing large prey such as mule deer, elk, and moose (Smith et al. 2010, entire).
-CPW manages wild ungulate populations, such as elk and mule deer, using herd management plans, which establish population objective minimums and maximums for each ungulate herd in the State (CPW 2020, entire).
+CPW manages wild ungulate populations, such as moose, elk, bighorn sheep, and mule deer, etc., using herd management plans, which establish population objective minimums and maximums for each ungulate herd in the State (CPW 2020, entire).
 The herd management plans consider both biological and social factors when setting herd objective ranges (CPW 2020, entire).
-Similar to mule deer populations in other western States, mule deer in Colorado have declined due to a multitude of factors since the 1970s to a statewide population estimate of 433,100 animals in 2018, which was well below the minimum statewide population objective of
+Like other Western States, mule deer in Colorado have declined due to a multitude of factors since the 1970s to a statewide post-hunt population estimate of 416,430 animals in 2021, which was well below the target statewide population objective of 484,100.
+In 2021, of 54 mule deer herds in Colorado, 18 were below their population objective minimum with the western part of the State being the most affected.
+In contrast, elk populations in Colorado are stable with a 2021 post-hunt population estimate of 308,920 elk.
+Although 34 of 42 elk herds are within or above the population objective range, the ratio of calves per 100 cows (a measure of overall herd fitness) has been on the decline in some southwestern herd units (CPW 2020, p.
+7).

-500,450 (CPW 2020, entire).
-In 2018, of 54 mule deer herds in the State, 23 were below their population objective minimum with the western part of the State being the most affected.
-In contrast, elk populations in Colorado were stable in 2018 with a winter population estimate of 287,000 elk (CPW 2020, entire).
-Although 22 of 42 elk herds are above the maximum population objective, the ratio of calves per 100 cows (a measure of overall herd fitness) has declined in some southwestern herd units, and research has been initiated to determine potential causes.
-Moose are not native to Colorado, so to create hunting and wildlife viewing opportunities, CPW transplanted moose to the State beginning in 1978 and has since transplanted moose on four other occasions through 2010.
-In 2018, the moose population was estimated at 3,200 animals and continues to increase as moose expand into new areas of the State.
+Moose are not native to Colorado so, to create hunting and wildlife viewing opportunities, CPW transplanted moose to the State beginning in 1978.
+Since then, they transplanted moose on four other occasions through 2010.
+The 2021 post-hunt moose population was estimated at 3,510 animals and continues to increase as moose expand into new areas of Colorado.
 In summary, while deer and elk numbers are down from their peak populations in some parts of Colorado, they still number in the hundreds of thousands of individuals, and the State is actively managing populations to meet objectives (CPW 2020, entire).
-In addition, as of the latest estimates, elk numbers exceed their population objectives in 22 of 42 herds (CPW 2020, p.
-9).
 Introduced moose provide an additional potential food resource for wolves in some parts of the State.
-Therefore, wolf habitat and prey are suitable and abundant within the proposed NEP area and would support population establishment and survival.
+Therefore, wolf habitat and prey are suitable and abundant within the NEP area and would support population establishment and survival.